lautarodragan/jolteon/README.md

 <details>
 <summary><strong>Communication, Feedback & Notifications</strong></summary>

-If any non-bug causes an issue, rather than just being ignored, proper UX wunication, Feedback & Noill be implemented and feedback given.
+If any non-bug causes an issue, rather than just being ignored, it'll be communicated in a status area.
 For example: a file that cannot be played correctly, for whatever reason.

+Same goes for performed actions ("Added X to library", for example).

 </details>